But what does “fascism” mean? Given how increasingly common the term is, we should figure it out.

-A monthly newsletter for AnotherEndoftheWorld.org, where I introduce new friends I have met in the Deep Adaptation community, give an update on current and future projects and essay ideas, and share what I’m currently reading.
+A (more or less) monthly newsletter for AnotherEndoftheWorld.org where I introduce new friends I have met in the Deep Adaptation community, give an update on current and future projects and essay ideas, and share what I’m currently reading and watching.

 If you want to engage in political action and social change, what kind of action is worthy of our love, dedication, and rage in a time like this?

 Unitarians taught me about small-scale democracy.
 Bonobos taught me about the naturalness of taking care of others.
 Midwives taught me about the availability of alternatives to the state and capitalist order.
 And pirates, those violent criminals from our bedtime stories, taught me about the violence of civilization itself.